swchak/DataScience-Capstone/README.md

 - Documentation improvements
 - New data sources or collection methods

-## Author
+## Author & Acknowledgments

-Created as a data science capstone project by Swetha Chakravarthy
+Created as a capstone project for the **IBM Applied Data Science Specialization** on Coursera by Swetha Chakravarthy.

+### Credits

+This project was completed as part of the IBM Applied Data Science Professional Certificate on Coursera.
+The Jupyter notebooks in this project are based on IBM's course materials and lab assignments.

 ## License